Our Impact – Conservation Projects

 Solution:

-Apiaries have been set up at The Honey House on Willowdale Farm in Stanford, at Hazendal and Mantis Founders Lodge.
+Apiaries have been set up at The Honey House on Willowdale Farm in Stanford and Founders Lodge by Mantis.
 These provide additional jobs and income for the local community, while helping to preserve the future of this globally important species.

 Impact: